SolaceTraining/fundamentals-of-solace-dev/README.md

 # Solace Chat Application - Developer Exercise 2
 This project use Spring-Boot to start up a WebServer and contains a skeleton web app for chat.

+* In application-properties.js, fill in sReceiveQueue property (see application-properties-template.js for reference)

 To run the web-server, type the following command:

 ```